Syslifters/OffSec-Reporting/README.md

 On-Premise.<br>
 Or Cloud.<br>
 :heart:<br>
-<h3 align="center">:rocket: Sign up <a class="md-button" href="https://cloud.sysreptor.com/oscp/signup/">here</a></h3>
+<h4 align="center">:rocket: Sign up <a class="md-button" href="https://cloud.sysreptor.com/oscp/signup/">here</a></h4>
-<h3 align="center">:bulb: Have a look at our documentation <a class="md-button" href="https://docs.sysreptor.com/">here</a></h3>
+<h4 align="center">:bulb: Have a look at our documentation <a class="md-button" href="https://docs.sysreptor.com/">here</a></h4>
 </p>
 <br>
 <br>

-P.S. you are missing a specific template or have any other requests?
+P.S. you are missing a specific template, have feedback or any other requests?
 Just let us know!
-Open an issue and we'll have a look and come back to you.
+Open an issue or mail us and we'll have a look and come back to you.

 Happy Reporting! :)
 <b>Team Syslifters</b> 🦖